In the process of an Illinois divorce, the parties will often make settlement offers to resolve some or all of the issues in their divorce.

 “All counseling sessions shall be confidential.
 The communications in counseling shall not be used in any manner in litigation nor relied upon by any expert appointed by the court or retained by any party.”
 750 ILCS 5/607.6

-I don’t see why a negotiation regarding the best interests of a child could not or should not take place within the confines of a counselor’s office.
+I do not see why a negotiation regarding the best interests of a child could not or should not take place within the confines of a counselor’s office.
 Or a counselor could merely be present during formal negotiations at one of the lawyer’s offices and the confidentiality of a “counseling session” would still apply.

 The parties can agree to confidentiality between themselves regarding the financial aspects of the case.
 The agreement can be entered into independently or the agreement can be entered as an order with the court.